This post may contain affiliate links.

 8. Store Them

-Once harvested, dried black walnuts can be stored in an airtight container in a cool, dark place for up to one year.
-However, the flavor deteriorates over time, and the food can become rancid.
-An alternative is to store black walnuts in the freezer until needed.
+Once harvested and dried, black walnuts can be stored in an airtight container in a cool, dark place for up to 1 year.
+However, the flavor deteriorates over time, and the food can become rancid and sometimes even get mold.
+An alternative is to store black walnuts in the refrigerator for a longer shelf life or in the freezer until needed.